 It seems self evident that companies should try to satisfy their customers.
 Satisfied customers usually return and buy more, they tell other people about their experiences, and they may well pay a premium for the privilege of doing business with a supplier they trust.
 Statistics are bandied around that suggest that the cost of keeping a customer is only one tenth of winning a new one.
 Therefore, when we win a customer, we should hang on to them.
+Conducting a customer satisfaction research survey is a good way to start measuring where you stand in terms of customer loyalty.

 Why is it that we can think of more examples of companies failing to satisfy us rather than when we have been satisfied?
 There could be a number of reasons for this.
 When we buy a product or service, we expect it to be right.
 We don’t jump up and down with glee saying “isn’t it wonderful, it actually worked”.
 That is what we paid our money for.
 Add to this our world of ever exacting standards.
 We now have products available to us that would astound our great grandparents and yet we quickly become used to them.
 The bar is getting higher and higher.
 At the same time our lives are ever more complicated with higher stress levels.
 Delighting customers and achieving high customer satisfaction scores in this environment is ever more difficult.
 And even if your customers are completely satisfied with your product or service, significant chunks of them could leave you and start doing business with your competition.

 A market trader has a continuous finger on the pulse of customer satisfaction.
 Direct contact with customers indicates what he is doing right or where he is going wrong.
-Such informal feedback is valuable in any company but hard to formalise and control in anything much larger than a corner shop.
-For this reason surveys are necessary to measure and track customer satisfaction.
+Such informal feedback is valuable in any company but hard to formalize and control in anything much larger than a corner shop.
+For this reason customer surveys are necessary to measure and track customer satisfaction.

 Some products and services are chosen and consumed by individuals with little influence from others.
 The choice of a brand of cigarettes is very personal and it is clear who should be interviewed to find out satisfaction with those cigarettes.
 But who should we interview to determine the satisfaction with breakfast cereal?
 Is it the person that buys the cereal (usually a parent) or the person that consumes it (often a child)?
 And what of a complicated buying decision in a business to business situation.
 Who should be interviewed in a customer satisfaction survey for a truck manufacturer – the driver, the transport manager, the general management of the company?
-In other business to business markets there may well be influences on the buying decision from engineering, production, purchasing, quality assurance, plus research and development.
-Because each department evaluates suppliers differently, the customer satisfaction programme will need to cover the multiple views.
+In other b2b markets there may well be influences on the buying decision from engineering, production, purchasing, quality assurance, plus research and development.
+Because each department evaluates suppliers differently, the customer satisfaction survey will need to cover the multiple views.

 The adage in market research that we turn to again and again is the need to ask the right question of the right person.
-Finding that person in customer satisfaction research may require a compromise with a focus on one person - the key decision maker; perhaps the transport manager in the example of the trucks.
+Finding that person in customer loyalty research may require a compromise with a focus on one person – the key decision maker; perhaps the transport manager in the example of the trucks.
 If money and time permit, different people could be interviewed and this may involve different interviewing methods and different questions.

 The traditional first in line customer is an obvious candidate for measuring customer satisfaction.
 But what about other people in the channel to market?
 If the products are sold through intermediaries, we are even further from our customers.
 A good customer satisfaction program will include at least the most important of these types of channel customers, perhaps the wholesalers as well as the final consumers.

-One of the greatest headaches in the organisation of a business to business customer satisfaction survey is the compilation of the sample frame – the list from which the sample of respondents is selected.
+One of the greatest headaches in the planning of a b2b customer satisfaction survey is the compilation of the sample frame – the list from which the sample of respondents is selected.
 Building an accurate, up-to-date list of customers, with telephone numbers and contact details is nearly always a challenge.
 The list held by the accounts department may not have the contact details of the people making the purchasing decision.
 Large businesses may have regionally autonomous units and there may be some fiefdom that says it doesn’t want its customers pestered by market researchers.
 The sales teams’ Christmas card lists may well be the best lists of all but they are kept close to the chest of each sales person and not held on a central server.
-Building a good sample frame nearly always takes longer than was planned but it is the foundation of a good customer satisfaction survey.
+Building a good sample frame nearly always takes longer than was planned but it is the foundation of a good customer satisfaction project.

 In customer satisfaction research we seek the views of respondents on a variety of issues that will show how the company is performing and how it can improve.
-This understanding is obtained at a high level (“how satisfied are you the ABC Ltd overall?”) and at a very specific level (“how satisfied are you with the clarity of invoices?”).
+This understanding is obtained at a high level (“how satisfied are you with ABC Ltd overall?”) and at a very specific level (“how satisfied are you with the clarity of invoices?”).

 High level issues are included in most customer satisfaction surveys and they could be captured by questions such as: